prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 ## Out-of-order policy

 Once a column is elected as `designated timestamp`, it will enforce an order policy on this column.
 Inserts in `designated timestamp` need to be incrementing and out-of-order timestamps inserts will be rejected.
 This does not affect the behaviour of other columns.

 :::tip

-Timestamps need NOT be unique.
-Duplicate timestamps are accepted.
-New timestamps need only be `greater or equal` to the latest timestamp in the column.
+New timestamps need to be `greater or equal` to the latest timestamp in the column.

 :::